 [Section 86 amended by No. 58 of 2010 s.
 134.]

-87. Audits of firms etc. operate as audits of agents who are members etc.
+87. Accounts of firm or body corporate or agent with branch office, effect of audits as to

 (1) Where trust accounts are kept by a firm of agents an audit of those accounts under this Part and the certificates and report of the auditor thereof operate as regards those trust accounts as an audit certificate and report in relation to each agent who is a member of such firm and in relation to the agent who is in bona fide control of the agent’s business of the firm.